-Another great maze is at Kelsay Farms in Whiteland.
-This farm offers a complete fall experience a straw bale mountain that the kids love to climb, a corn maze, kiddie train rides, and a barn full of corn grain to roll around in.
-The farm is open the last weekend in September to the last weekend in October.
+Festival Country is home to three awesome corn mazes.
+The first is at Kelsay Farms in Whiteland.
+This farm offers a complete fall experience a straw bale mountain that the kids love to climb, a corn maze, kiddie train rides, a baby barnyard, hayrides, pumpkins and a barn full of corn grain to roll around in.
+The farm is open October 1 through 31.

-Another spot for fall fun is Waterman’s Family Farm in Greenwood, where their Fall Harvest Festival is Tuesday through Sunday from late September through the end of October.
-They offer hayrides, a straw bale playground, miniature train rides, farm animals, a pumpkin patch and more.
+Another spot for fall fun is Waterman’s Family Farm in Greenwood, where their Fall Harvest Festival is daily in October.
+They offer hayrides, miniature train rides, farm animals, a pumpkin patch, a straw bale playground and fort, the human hamster wheel and more.

 If you want to get out of the car and enjoy the colors in a more active way, enjoy a nature walk at Atterbury Fish and Wildlife Area, Johnson County Park, and Laura Hare Preserve at Blossom Hollow.
 I also enjoy kayaking at Blue’s Canoe Livery in Edinburgh, which, in the fall, usually stays open on weekends through September, but call or check their Facebook page.

-This is also the perfect time to head out to Mallow Run Winery and enjoy some wine and cider tasting on a crisp autumn day or head to downtown Franklin and sample wines from River City Winery.
+This is also the perfect time to head out to Mallow Run Winery and enjoy some wine and cider tasting on a crisp autumn day.
 Festival Country is also home to a thriving craft brew scene.
 The wineries and brewpubs can be found here.